French Discoveries along the Coast of Georgia in 1562

 As for Ribault's fleet, all of the ships either sank or ran aground south of St. Augustine during the storm, and many of the Frenchmen onboard were lost at sea.
 Ribault and his marooned sailors were located by Menéndez and his troops and summoned to surrender.
 Apparently believing that his men would be well treated, Ribault capitulated.
 Menéndez then executed Ribault and several hundred Frenchmen as Lutheran heretics at a place now known as Matanzas ("massacres") Inlet.
 This atrocity shocked Europeans even in that bloody era of religious strife.
 This place is known today by a fort built much later, Fort Matanzas.
 This massacre put an end to France's attempts at colonization of the southeast coast of North America.

-Le Moyne's highly important account of this transatlantic voyage, known today from a Latin edition published in Frankfurt in 1591 by Theodore de Bry, indicates that it was the King who instructed the artist to accompany the expedition, headed by Jean Ribault and Rene Goulaine de Laudonniere, as official recording artist and cartographer.
-Although only one original drawing by Le Moyne of an American subject is known today, the depiction of ' Athore showing Laudonniere the Marker Column set up by Ribault,' executed in watercolor and gouache on vellum, now in the New York Public Library, the second volume of De Bry's great series of publications on voyages to the New World, contains forty-two engraved illustrations and maps alleged to have been made on the spot by Le Moyne.
+Le Moyne's highly important account of this transatlantic voyage, known today from a Latin edition published in Frankfurt in 1591, by Theodore de Bry, indicates that it was the King who instructed the artist to accompany the expedition, headed by Jean Ribault and Rene Goulaine de Laudonniere, as official recording artist and cartographer.
+Although only one original drawing by Le Moyne of an American subject is known today, the depiction of ' Athore showing Laudonniere the Marker Column set up by Ribault,' executed in watercolor and gouache on vellum, now resides in the New York Public Library.
+The second volume of De Bry's great series of publications on voyages to the New World contains forty-two engraved illustrations and maps alleged to have been made on the spot by Le Moyne.
 The text by de Bry describes and analyzes these images, and his book constitutes a major landmark in the literature of the early exploration of the Americas.